jxav22/student-course-review/README.md

 ### Trello

-This is the trello board that i'm using for project managment, i'm keeping it updated with the current status of the project
+This is the trello board that i'm using for project managment, i'm keeping it updated with the current state of the project

 [>> The trello board](https://trello.com/b/ooukvJUt/student-course-review)

 ### Figma design

-I started of with ideating a design in figma - I'm pretty new to graphic design, I tried for something minimal and functional.
+I started of with ideating a design in figma.

 [>> The figma design file](https://www.figma.com/community/file/1396750512356365480)

 I tried to stay consistent with the style my university uses, hopefully there won't be a copyright issue in the future

+I tried for something minimal and functional, but I like how it turned out

 ### Implementation